|Guide||♦||18 Triplogs||Active Topic|

 3.6 Junction with WS Lake Trail #54.

-5.2 Junction with Little Blue Trail #41 at corral at the lower end of Bear Valley.
+5.2 Junction with Little Blue Trail #41 at the corral at the lower end of Bear Valley.
 Elevation 6,600 feet.

 5.3 Bear Valley Cabin.